 What makes “High & Dry” remarkable is that the recording that appears on The Bends actually dates back to the 1992 Pablo Honey sessions.
 It’s always been the most Pablo Honey-esque of the Bends singles, but it never once makes you feel like you’re listening to something that would be on par with “Stop Whispering” or “You.”
 “High & Dry” is carried by Thom Yorke’s soaring falsetto and giant guitar solo from Jonny Greenwood.
 It’s probably the record’s most famous song, but it doesn’t seem to be one that the band seems keen on revisiting.
 Yorke doesn’t seem very proud of it, and it hasn’t shown up in the band’s setlists since the late ’90s (even “Creep” has shown up in their setlist once or twice)

 The other major ballad on the record is the final track, “Street Spirit (Fade Out)”, perhaps the best loved and most critically acclaimed song on The Bends.
-For me, at least, “Street Spirit” is entirely carried by Yorke, who gives one of the best vocal performances in his entire career.
+“Street Spirit” is entirely carried by Yorke, who gives one of the best vocal performances in his entire career.
 For much of the song, his ghostly vocals make it sound like he is about to fall apart at the seams, and it gives the song an extra air of uncertainty.
 It’s aged better than anything Radiohead did before Kid A.

 The record’s harder songs, “Just” and “The Bends” in particular, haven’t aged as well as “Street Spirit”, but they’re still essential and examples of just how good of a rock band Radiohead were before they gave themselves almost entirely to electronics for the better part of the 2000s .
 “Just” in particular is best known for Jonny Greenwood’s oddball modal guitar on the verses and it’s eye catching music video.

-One of my favorite songs from The Bends era didn’t even wind up on the album; “Killer Cars” is a b-side to the “Planet Telex”/”High & Dry” single.
+One of the best songs from The Bends era didn’t even wind up on the album; “Killer Cars” is a b-side to the “Planet Telex”/”High & Dry” single.
 One of many songs about Thom Yorke’s fear of cars – he was involved in a car accident in the early goings of Radiohead, and the theme pops up again on OK Computer’s “Airbag” – the song features a power pop chorus and ends with drum loops that, according to producer John Leckie, inadvertently inspired the loops in “Planet Telex.”

 The Bends is one of the best sophomore records of the ’90s.
 With it, the band was able to escape the shadow of “Creep” as quickly as possible and with a cache of quality songs, it’s much more valuable than merely being the dress rehearsal for OK Computer.
 It’s an essential record for those that enjoy hooky guitar pop and want to experience Radiohead at their most accessible, as after OK Computer, Radiohead abandoned overtly guitar-centric rock music until 2007’s In Rainbows.